Family Group Newsletter: Summer 2021 Edition

 Rebecca is a family law specialist with an established practice in family finance matters and private law children’s cases.
-Noted as having an approachable, professional and highly likeable manner with clients, solicitors and judges alike, she is considered a tenacious and incisive advocate with maturity beyond her year of Call.
+Noted as having an approachable, professional and highly likeable manner with clients, solicitors and judges alike, she is considered a tenacious advocate with maturity beyond her year of Call.
 She is regularly instructed in complex disputes, often appearing against senior barristers of leading family chambers and has been instructed to appear against King’s Counsel in both children and matrimonial finance matters.
+Rebecca has been briefed in her own right up to all levels including the Court of Appeal.

-Rebecca is sensitive toward the particular challenges which are posed in family litigation whilst maintaining a tactically-driven approach.
-She has experience cross-examining sensitive witnesses, both with and without the assistance of the Official Solicitor.
+Rebecca is sensitive toward the particular challenges which are posed in family litigation whilst maintaining a thoughtful approach to her client’s strategic aims.
 Rebecca welcomes instruction at an early stage in proceedings in order to work in partnership with her solicitors so that her clients have the benefit of their full legal team.

 Rebecca is the co-author of the book ‘A Practical Guide to Practice Direction 12J and Domestic Abuse in Private Law Children Proceedings’ published by Law Brief Publishing in December 2021.
 The link to the book can be found by clicking here.

-Rebecca regularly speaks on all aspects of her specialisms to solicitors and other professionals, and is a contributor to legal publications.
+Rebecca regularly speaks on all aspects of her specialisms to solicitors and other professionals and is a contributor to legal publications.
 Rebecca is an Advocate Panel Member (formerly The Bar Pro Bono Unit).
-She is a member of the Complaints Panel and assistant to Chambers’ librarian.
+Within Chambers, she is a member of the Complaints Panel, Pupillage Committee and assistant to Chambers’ librarian.

 Bar Professional Training Course, Nottingham Law School, 2015